Dromaeolus cylindricollis

 Conservation status

 Not formally assessed.
-The is rarely recorded, but this likely reflects genuine rarity, cryptic habits, and under-sampling rather than concern.
+The is rarely recorded, but this likely reflects genuine rarity, cryptic habits, and under-sampling rather than conservation concern.
 Dependence on dead wood makes it vulnerable to forestry practices that remove coarse woody debris.